 As a landlord, you will likely have to raise the rent sometimes.
 We take a look at how to write a friendly landlord rent increase letter.

-In this article, we take a look at how to write a friendly landlord rent increase letter.
+In this article, we take a look at what goes into and how to write a friendly landlord rent increase letter.

 Before writing a rent increase letter, you need to know if and when you’re actually allowed to increase the rent.
 For example, if your property is located in an area with rent control, such as New York, you’re rent increase options may be limited, even if your tenant is on a yearly lease.
 Different laws apply to different states, so you need to familiarize yourself with the local and state landlord-tenant law.
 Make sure you are within the law to avoid potential complications and legal actions.